You're either living or you're not. You ain't little. You ain't a girl, you ain't a boy. You ain't strong or smart. You're alive.

 Putting certain people out of their misery can result in Lee getting scolded for it or, in the case of Episode 3, alerting the Walkers and resulting in them having less time to get supplies.

-Betty and Veronica: Depending on how you choose to interact with them, Lily and Carly could potentially be implied romantic interests with Lee.
-With Lily being a jaded and insecure Betty, and Carly being the slightly more glamorous city girl Veronica.
+Betty and Veronica: Depending on how you choose to interact with them, Lilly and Carly could potentially be implied romantic interests with Lee.
+With Lilly being a jaded and insecure Betty, and Carly being the slightly more glamorous city girl Veronica.
+Nothing comes of this in either case.

 Episode 1 ends with the survivors at a Motor Inn, which is pretty safe, and barring the power going out, they're fairly set, but a few survivors left and one dies due to you being unable to save them, which continues to haunt the characters afterward.